HandHeartSoulProject/HandHeartSoulProject.github.io/README.md

 ## How to [generate types](https://supabase.com/docs/guides/api/generating-types)
 1. Log in to the supabase CLI: `npx supabase login`
 2. Generate the types: `pnpm gen`

+## Running Production build of repository
+1. Run pnpm build to create a build
+2. Run npx serve -s dist to run the build